prmadev/prma/content/posts/moving_is_pure.md

       -----------------------------
 ```

-Semantically, for the outer function [v] was used in the function call and then dropped.
+Semantically, for the outer function `[v]` was used in the function call and then dropped.
 Which does not violate our rules.
 For the inner function, it just got an input and returns an output.
 So it makes sematic sense.

-In practice, it also makes the same guarantees as any other pure function: - No null pointers. - No mutable state. - No side effects.
+In practice, it also makes the same guarantees as any other _pure function_: - No null pointers. - No _mutable state_. - No _side effects_.

 If the caller `.clone()` our value and make a copy of it and pass that to the inner function, it provides us with no other guarantees, other than more memory usage and slightly longer code.

 ## Why does it matter? {#why-does-it-matter}

 Well, Honestly, it doesn't.
-I just had to decide if in a pure function I can consume a self, if I want to make it a pure function, considering that I cannot make it const.
+I just had to decide if in a _pure function_ I can consume a self, if I want to make it a _pure function_, considering that I cannot make it _const_.
 This was my thinking output.
 Now you are the outer function.